Category: Deductions and Credits

 Most types of tangible property such as equipment, furniture, vehicles, machinery and buildings are depreciable.
-Land is not.
 Intangible property, such as copyrights, computer software, and patents are also depreciable.

 A taxpayer cannot depreciate the following property, even if the preceding requirements are met: